 A no-fault insurance carrier has the right to have a claimant questioned under oath and examined by a doctor of their choice.
 It is advisable to discuss your case with a lawyer before giving a statement or attending a medical exam.

 For more information about no-fault insurance benefits, contact the Rochester car accident lawyers at the Law Offices of Scott C. Gottlieb & Associates, LLP, today.
-You can reach us at 546-8120 or 315-314-5390 or fill out our online contact form.
+You can reach us at 800-TALK-LAW (800-825-5529) or fill out our online contact form.
 We are ready to answer your questions and discuss your case during a free consultation.